 - Stocked up on nappies initially so they didn’t need to buy much after the baby was born.

-Why do mums buy 41-60 nappies at a time for their newborn?
+Why do mums buy 41-60 nappies at a time?

 - Size of the packs available.

 - Enough nappies to last one week at a time.

 - Most affordable option at the time, and most often the size of pack that’s on special.

 - Fewer go to waste if baby quickly grows out of that size.

 Why do mums buy 61-80 nappies at a time?

 - Ten day supply.